mongodb/specifications/source/retryable-reads/retryable-reads.rst

 Changelog
 =========

+:2023-08-??: Require that in a sharded cluster the server on which the
+             operation failed MUST be provided to the server selection mechanism as a deprioritized server.
 :2023-08-21: Update Q&A that contradicts SDAM transient error logic
 :2022-11-09: CLAM must apply both events and log messages.
 :2022-10-18: When CSOT is enabled multiple retry attempts may occur.